 Ultimately, ensuring data quality at the point of ingestion creates a closed-loop system that leads to higher levels of trust and higher data quality; segmentation, campaign design and execution that stem from high-quality data generate better responses and/or more intended outcomes, whether higher CLV, reduced churn, more purchases, higher average spend, etc. Higher-quality responses, in turn, lead to improved segmentation and the cycle continues, with the result being more perfect customer experiences for more customers.

-The idea that comprehensive data quality and accurate identity resolution at the moment of data ingestion are the foundations of delivering superior customer experiences was the driving force behind the release of Redpoint In Situ, the first cloud-native, data quality-as-a-service (DQaaS) that delivers perfected data and resolved identities in real time, using exclusively first-party data, where the data resides.
+The idea that comprehensive data quality and accurate identity resolution at the moment of data ingestion are the foundations of delivering superior customer experiences was the driving force behind the Redpoint CDP, a cloud-native CDP that delivers perfected data and resolved identities in real time, using exclusively first-party data, where the data resides.

 Because when 77 percent of decision makers say they don’t trust their business data, and 72 percent see a negative impact on customer engagement due to a lack of timely data insights, there has to be a better way.
 Every minute a marketer spends resolving issues related to data prep is a minute lost to a marketer’s ability to experiment with creative new ways to engage with a customer.
 Perfect data removes the all too familiar obstructions, letting marketers cultivate continually improving, highly relevant experiences with trust in the data, trust in the process and trust in the result.